Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Proposed Method: Unsupervised Phoneme and Word Discovery Method with Co-occurrence Cues

 \section{Proposed Method: Unsupervised Phoneme and Word Discovery Method with Co-occurrence Cues}

-In this section, we describe the proposed method, which performs unsupervised phoneme and word discovery using multimodal sensor data obtained by a robot.
+In this section, we describe the proposed method, which performs unsupervised phoneme and word discovery using multimodal sensor data obtained by a robot. { The integration of the two methods involves one module sending inference results to the other module, and iterative learning improves overall learning.
+Based on the information about the object category, word segmentation is more accurately corrected.
+Using word segmentation results, better object categories are formed.
+Initially, uncertain categories or incorrect words are gradually self-organized and corrected. }

-The proposed method is the integration of HDP-HLM (NPB-DAA) and MLDA.
-An overview of the proposed method is shown in Fig.~\ref{fig:proposed_overview}.
-The inference algorithm is realized by sampling importance resampling (SIR), which samples candidates of word sequences using NPB-DAA and weights the candidates using the MLDA.
+The proposed model, \textbf{HDP-HLM+MLDA}, is the integration of HDP-HLM (NPB-DAA) and MLDA {(Fig.~\ref{fig:int})}.
+An overview of the proposed inference algorithm, \textbf{co-occurrence DAA}\footnote{{HDP-HLM+MLDA is the name of the probabilistic generative model, and co-occurrence DAA is the name of the inference algorithm in HDP-HLM+MLDA.}}, is shown in Fig.~\ref{fig:proposed_overview}.
+The inference algorithm is realized by sampling importance resampling (SIR)~\cite{rubin1988using}, which samples candidates of word sequences using NPB-DAA and weights the candidates using the MLDA.
 In other words, this algorithm performs iterative learning with NPB-DAA and MLDA.